avrabe/CarND-Advanced-Lane-Lines/README.md

 ###Discussion

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+If I'd have to work further on the project I'd:
+- Improve the detection rate of the SVC classifier.
+Even with 99.3% accuracy that means that in every frame there is the possibility that wrong predictions are made.
+I'd would extend the amount of vehicle and not vehicle in the first place.
+- First to enhance the lane finding algorithm to detect all lanes and to use this input to further limit the sliding window.
+- Try to reduce the wobbling of the cars.
+- Try to enhance the detection of two cars (if the drive close by).
+Currently it only detects one.
+- Further work to detect cars far up (The white car is for some time not detected)

+The pipeline might already fail when trucks and motorcycles are on the road too as I've not trained them.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.